TUM-DSE/research-work-info/README.md

 ## Assessment

-- **Assessment criteria:**  The overall grade is based on the following three dimensions:
+- **Assessment criteria:**  The overall grade is based on the following four dimensions:

     * Research work
+    * Design and implementation
     * Thesis/Report write-up
     * Presentation